 Intrigued and wanting to find out some more on Lily for a possible interview, I started at my computer keyboard.
 Armed with her name, occupation and city, I soon found out that Lilly owned and operated the Hanami Salon in Sacramento, CA until last year.
 (Even though her Judge Judy appearance aired recently, it was taped in November of 2010, when the salon was still open.)
 She’s currently working out of her home, but with her good reputation and ambition (not to mention her recent exposure from her appearance on Judge Judy), it won’t be long before a even larger Hanami salon opens in a new location.
 The above photo by JL Image, was taken before her shoulder artwork but you’ll see her current designs after the jump.

-Lily Ann Lam: The Sacramento Press was my first interview on the Hanami Salon.
+LILY ANN LAM: The Sacramento Press was my first interview on the Hanami Salon.
 It was admirable that someone I knew suggested me to be a piece to write about for my Salon’s grand opening.
 I’ve met some amazing guests and clients that are now very dear to me through that article.

-CC: As you know, I first caught you last week on TV, in Judge Judy’s courtroom.
+CHRIS: As you know, I first caught you last week on TV, in Judge Judy’s courtroom.
 When was it shot?

-LAL: I appeared on Judge Judy in November of 2010.
+LILY: I appeared on Judge Judy in November of 2010.
 I was contacted by Judge Judy’s producer, asking me to appear.

-LAL: I went on Judge Judy not for any media attention by all means, but to get justice from a person I thought was a friend.
+LILY: I went on Judge Judy not for any media attention by all means, but to get justice from a person I thought was a friend.
 So going on the show clarified a lot.
 It definitely was an experience worth having.
 Well, not to toot my own horn, but haven’t you heard her verdict?
 I won!
 It was more for my sanity really.
 An eye-opener for me, of course.
 I was a plaintiff seeking lawsuit damages against an individual.
 Just hearing how Judge Judy spoke on my behalf was enticing.
 This is why we had a contract stating what was promised.
 The producer said it’d be best for me to be featured on the show.
 That I would benefit from the lawsuit settlement funding.
 She mentioned if I won, a financial arrangement would be set up to give me the funds I needed to take care of my immediate expenses right away.

-LAL: Judge Sheindlin demands decorum in her court, and sometimes will criticize or chastise participants, even audience members, for showing up in inappropriate clothing, and silence audience outbursts, even if they are in response to quips she’s herself made.
+LILY: Judge Sheindlin demands decorum in her court, and sometimes will criticize or chastise participants, even audience members, for showing up in inappropriate clothing, and silence audience outbursts, even if they are in response to quips she’s herself made.
 She has gained a reputation as a judge in both family court and on television for her straightforward manner of speaking with litigants as well as her frequent bluntness and no-nonsense attitude.
 Lying is the main problem that the incredulous Judith Sheindlin has with both litigants and their witnesses.
 I read that Judge Judy is also convinced that “if something doesn’t make sense, it’s usually not true.”
 Judge Judy also tends to be highly irascible, generally towards both parties that appear before her, mostly in her startling explosions at litigants who speak out of turn, try to argue with her, or ramble.
 Trust me, I wanted so badly to speak when I heard such dishonestly (from the defendant), I bit my lip because I knew Judge Judy will makes such remarks as “I’m speaking!” or “Liar, liar, pants on fire.”

-CC: Even though you had a pretty solid case, were you still nervous appearing before her?
+CHRIS: Even though you had a pretty solid case, were you still nervous appearing before her?

-CC: Judge Judy, runs a tight ship and she often gets on the cases of litigants who don’t dress conservatively when they appear before her.
+CHRIS: Judge Judy, runs a tight ship and she often gets on the cases of litigants who don’t dress conservatively when they appear before her.
 I know what you wore was mild compared to some of the outfits I’ve seen in her courtroom, but you did wear an off-the-shoulder top that showed off your tattoos.
 Was that because your desire to be expressive with your body art won out over the concern of her questioning your attire?

-LAL: I’m glad you brought that up.
+LILY: I’m glad you brought that up.
 Unfortunately, tattoos and piercings are not yet protected by labor and/or discrimination laws.
 Employers are well within their rights to avoid hiring people with body art, ask you to cover them up, or fire you if you don’t.
 It’s a disappointing truth and it’s one of the many reasons I caution myself about where I would place my ink in public view.
 It could damage my chances of getting the job or put me in a place where judgement and criticism are constantly talked about.
 Since most of us need to work in order to survive, that’s a sacrifice that sometimes has to be made.
 I fortunately work for myself and I am in an industry that allows me to express my art.
 Yes, Judge Judy probably had every right to question my attire but in this case, it wasn’t the focal point.
 She judged me by facts and not by my appearance.
 In fact, she winked at me.
 I’m guessing she liked my body art.
 The producer did send me an order of what not to wear in court.

-LAL: I had half of my work done by numerous artists.
+LILY: I had half of my work done by numerous artists.
 Body art is like collecting timeless art pieces from various artists.
 Only I were them forever on my body and it is truly priceless.
 My latest art work was done by James Harvey at Painful Pleasures Tattoo in Sacramento.
 He did my left sleeve with the animated geisha.
 In Japanese, the word consists of two Kanji, “Gei” meaning “art” and “sha” meaning “person” or “doer.”
 The most literal translation of geisha into English would be “artist,” “performing artist,” or “artisan.”
 I got this because I find significant reinvents to my nature as an artist.
 I’m a hair stylist and a makeup artist.
 Though I am Chinese.
 The Chinese figures are a predecessor of the Japanese geisha.
 In ancient China there was no stylized differentiation of classifying names due to the general degradation of women.

 There are educational accounts and texts that have adopted the Japanese institution, geisha, for referring to a certain class of Chinese courtesan.
 For in fact, some services of these ancient Chinese women were mostly dealt with classical Chinese arts; calligraphy, painting, music and poetry and even spiritual, mutual understandings with clients of the intellectual kind.
 There are traces of this geisha tradition in a more primal form, throughout the earliest dynasties of China.
 Where they observe many values of humanity as they live extraordinary lives, the accounts of the most famous of the Chinese geisha were recognized.
 I am woman who explored values of love, humanity and beauty.
 Its my expression of who I am today.
 I am Chinese, born in Hong Kong and raised in California.
 I embrace my heritage.